IBIData/nos-forms-jquery/README.md

 ###**honeypot**

  Accepts a boolean.
 Optionally, there are two honeypot text fields rendered on each form (one is empty and one has a preset value).
 Both are hidden by CSS and JS.
 If either are modified, the form data will be ignored and the plugin will submit an object instead: **{ honeypot: true }**.
 You are free to handle this however needed in your submit function.

+ ###**onlySubmitWithValue**

+ Accepts a boolean.
+When this field is set to true, only fields that have a value will be sent to your submit function.
+This essentially will ignore any field that a user has not filled out.
+This can be useful when you have a lot of optional fields and you don't want to post all of them all the time.

 ###**messages**